 The Alexander Technique as taught by Constance Clare-Newman combines the latest in neuroscience, somatic awarenesses and practices, and embodied mindfulness.

 As a mind-body practice of self care, the Alexander Technique is more about un-doing what doesn’t work than about adding new rules and exercises.
 For over 100 years, performing artists have been using the Technique to boost skill and performance.
 Once you learn the principles, they stay with you, and you can practice them in any or all of your life’s activities.

 Pain caused by postural habits, like slouching or trying to “stand up straight,” or by injury compensations, can be relieved by learning to de-compress and release unnecessary muscular tension.
-Tuning in to your body’s signals, you can learn to calm your own nervous system, rebalance from stressful situations and respond with more choice.
+Tuning in to your body’s signals, you can learn to calm your own nervous system, rebalance from stressful situations, build your capacity for presence, and respond with more choice.

 Constance Clare-Newman has been teaching this unique hands-on method for over 15 years.
 Constance is a highly trained (1800 hours over 3 years) professional who teaches private lessons and group classes in Palm Springs, CA., and in Provincetown, Cape Cod, MA in the summers, and travels for workshops.